nhrrob/laravelwiki/spatie-laravel-permission-setup.md

 #### Step 7: Super Admin configuration
 - Link: <a href="https://spatie.be/docs/laravel-permission/v6/basic-usage/super-admin">https://spatie.be/docs/laravel-permission/v6/basic-usage/super-admin</a>
 - Add below code in boot method of AuthServiceProvider
+- UPDATE: In Laravel 11 this would go in the boot() method of AppServiceProvider: In Laravel 10 and below it would go in the boot() method of AuthServiceProvider.php:
 ```
 Gate::before(function ($user, $ability) {
     return $user->hasRole('super-admin') ? true : null;